Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M150 U255 B255 P255 S20   ; set next 20 LEDs to cyan, full brightness, finished programming strip
 </pre>

-This command is only supported on controllers that have an output connector for DotStar or NeoPixel LEDs.

-The specified RGB values will be sent to the number of LEDs in the LED strip as specified by the S parameter, pushing the existing colours along the strip.
-To set all the LEDs the same colour, make the S parameter equal to or a little longer than the number of LEDs in the strip.

-Caution: if the S parameter is omitted then as many LEDs as can be set in a single chunk will be addressed which depends on the board (e.g. 60 RGBW neopixels on Duet2, many more on Duet 3).
-We recommend users always explicitly set the number of LEDs to address, rather than rely on this behaviour as the number of LEDs addressed in a single chunk may change in the future.

-Note: if a Neopixel LED strip is assigned to a pin that that cannot generate the WS2812 LED timing in hardware, then motion will be suspended while the LED strip is being written.

 Оn **Fysetc 12864mini** you can configure all three LEDs separately.
 For display and for encoder illumination:

-### Example (RRF 3.4 and earlier)
 <br>
 <pre class="cblock">
 M918 P2 E-4 F2000000               ; Fysetc 12864mini